jwong236/Marble-Game/README.md

 # Known Bugs
 - Rules window lacking information
 - Jpeg will be replaced eventually
+- Some labels did not scale down well in Gitpod so the text is slightly cut off

 # Hints
 - This game is inspired from an old toy called Dr. Nim